rvanbekkum/ps-xliff-sync/README.md

 ### Apply Translations to XLIFF Translation Files

-The `Set-XliffTranslations` function will apply translations to the translation units in a target file with a translation base from a source file.
+The `Set-XliffTranslations` function (alias: `Trans-XliffTranslations`) will apply translations to the translation units in a target file with a translation base from a source file.

 An example usage: